-Admitted students with disabilities from either the Optional Residency or On Campus streams will be accommodated in accordance with UBC's policy on Academic Accommodation for Students with Disabilities:
+Admitted students with disabilities from either the Distance Education or On Campus streams will be accommodated in accordance with UBC's policy on Academic Accommodation for Students with Disabilities: https://equity3.sites.olt.ubc.ca/files/2016/08/policy73.pdf .

-http://universitycounsel.ubc.ca/policies/policy73.pdf.
 As stated in the policy, the provision of academic accommodations does not eliminate the need for evaluation or the need to meet essential learning outcomes.